HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/remove-hpovsnmpv3user.md

 Additionally, if you have Gen6 or Gen7 servers being monitored by HPE OneView in your environment, you can configure the read community string that HPE OneView uses for monitoring these servers with SNMPv1.

 {% hint style="info" %}
 To configure SNMP trap forwarding for network devices (interconnects and switches), use the New-HPOVSnmpV3User and include it within the New-HPOVSnmpTrapDestination Cmdlet.
 {% endhint %}

+{% hint style="info" %}
-Privileges: Infrastructure administrator
+Minimum required privileges: Infrastructure administrator
+{% endhint %}

 ## Examples